MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-desktop-application-java.md

   - java
 ---
 # Walkthrough: Bing Ads Desktop Application in Java
 The example desktop application sends authentication requests to the Microsoft account and Bing Ads services for the user credentials that you provide, and then gets the accounts that the authenticated user can access.
-You must first [register an application](authentication-oauth.md#registerapplication) and take note of the client ID.
-You'll also need your production [developer token](get-started.md#get-developer-token).
+You must first [register an application](authentication-oauth.md#registerapplication) and take note of the Application Id that will be used as the *ClientId* in the walkthrough below.
+If you are targeting the production environment, then you'll also need your production [developer token](get-started.md#get-developer-token).
 You can create the example step by step as described below, or start with the [provided examples](code-examples.md).

-> [!NOTE]
-> This example demonstrates OAuth authentication in production.
-For information on configuring sandbox, please see [Configuring Sandbox](#sandbox) below.

 ## <a name="code"></a>Code Walkthrough